Shane Coker, owner of Austin Natural Mattress, Talks About the Importance of a Natural Mattress

 Mattresses got much more toxic in 2007.
 Fire retardant standards in the US changed dramatically.
-Check out our infographic on organic versus traditional mattresses.

 Non-organic mattress manufacturers make mattresses from man-made materials, most of which are petrochemical based, and then cover them in sprayed on chemical fire retardants, like formaldehyde, antimony, and melamine…all of which off gas into your families environment.
 Why not sleep in a chemical free sleeping environment?